Maintaining Good Animal Welfare and Supporting “One Health”

 Furthermore, all farm animals are subject to pre-slaughter stunning to render them insensible before slaughtering with internationally accepted methods.
 All the company-owned swine slaughterhouses in Thailand operation are stunned with carbon dioxide gas or low voltage electrical current in order to render an animal unconscious prior to being slaughtered whereas, broiler chicken are stunned by electrical water-bath for all company-owned operations in Thailand and overseas.

 We have strict rules to only administer antibiotics to treat sick or injured animals which would only be authorized and prescribed by farm’s veterinarians.
-We ensure highest food safety to consumers as hormone growth promoters, human antibiotics, and other prohibited drugs are not used in our farms.
+We ensure highest food safety to consumers as human only antibiotics and other prohibited drugs are not used in our farms.
+Moreover, antibiotics used for growth promoting substances are also prohibited in our farms.

 We recognize that improper use of antimicrobial in animals have tremendous impacts on animal, its caretakers, consumers, and the environment.
 It could especially create antimicrobial resistance potential and antibiotic residues in animal products, all of which have been global challenges.
 The Company thus signed the commitment to support the United Nations efforts to combat antimicrobial resistance at the One Health Summit on 21-22 September 2016 in Washington, DC, the United States of America as part of our effort to produce a safe animal protein food chain and develop strong health system under “One Health1” approach with the following five priorities: